-If you are new to encryption then the first question that comes to your mind is “what exactly is encryption.”
-In simple terms, encryption is an act of transforming data using an algorithm so that no unauthorized person can access, read, or modify the data.
-Generally, most encryption software uses passwords or key files to encrypt and decrypt files and devices.
-Due to the security it provides, encryption is one of the most effective ways to achieve data security.
+If encryption sounds new to you, don’t worry its a fairly simple process.
+In simple terms, encryption is an act of transforming data so that no unauthorized person can access, read, or modify the data.
+This transformation is done by complex algorithms which use passwords or key files.
+Now, if the person on the other side wants to access the data, he needs to provide the password or key file.
+Encryption is one of the most effective ways to achieve data security.
 Remember the times you’ve entered a password to see the credit card or bank statement received from your bank via email?
 Well, that is encryption for you.

 Do We Really Need Encryption for USB Drives?

-More often than not, it is not a must.
+Usually, it is not mandatory.
 But, if you are carrying personal or sensitive information then you should consider encrypting your USB drive.
 Unlike a regular hard drive, USB drives are smaller in form factor and easy to lose or forget in public places like coffee shops and airports.
 In the event of any mishap, you don’t have to worry about the data on your USB drive if it is encrypted.
 Because no one can access the data without proper authorization.

 Best USB Encryption Software